suryabulusu/ensime.github.io/lsp-wg.md

 #### LSP

-The LSP is truly terrible.
 The value of the LSP lies in the fact that many editors will put common infrastructure in place to support common tasks such as completion.
-The amount of developer time that this saves is of the order of hours or days.
 Unfortunately there are many flavours of LSP and a significant amount of client side work is still required for any given language or server.
-Excuse me for not being the least bit excited about it.
+As an Emacs user, with a superior protocol already, who gets no benefit from a LSP (i.e. the actual protocol), excuse me for not being the least bit excited about it.

 ENSIME 3.0.0-SNAPSHOT implements the LSP on the server side, funded by the sponsorship programme in response to huge public interest.
 I recommend that the